niamh-d/niamh-d/README.md

 🙋‍♀️ My name is Niamh (pronounced 'nee-uv').

-👩‍💻 I am a software developer with skills in web dev, QA automation, Android 📱 and Godot 🎮
+👩‍💻 I am a software developer with skills in fullstack web dev, QA automation, and game dev with Godot and Unity.

 💼 I am currently looking for work as a **web developer**, **mobile dev** or **technical project manager**.
 My CV is [**here**](https://drive.google.com/file/d/17_s-YbB9e9u17P7QWz5EEePzpQSgAvn0/view).
 Connect with me on [LinkedIn](https://www.linkedin.com/in/niamh-carolin-doyle/).